 Getting there without our rental car would have been quite difficult, so we were really happy we had our own ride!

-3. Appreciate the scenery
+3. Enjoy the scenery

-But if you’re driving, you can pull over at any time (when it’s safe to stop!) and take the scenery in the way it’s meant to be enjoyed.
+But if you’re driving, you can pull over at any time (when it’s safe to stop!) and take in the scenery in the way it’s meant to be enjoyed.
 See a pretty waterfall?
 Pull over!
 It’s that simple.

 Local buses are cheap, but oh so slow!
 They stop just about every half-mile to pick up people on the side of the road needing rides, and a short journey can take exponentially longer than you might think.

-5. Driving in Costa Rica is (mostly!) easy
+6. Driving in Costa Rica is (mostly!) easy

 There are some countries where the insane traffic and crazy driving etiquette would scare us away from renting a car.
 (Think of many major cities in Vietnam!)